plataMC/Looply-DESQ/README.md

 ![](https://github.com/plataMC/Looply-DESQ/blob/main/img/single-pricing.gif)
 #### Bulk Pricing
 ![](https://github.com/plataMC/Looply-DESQ/blob/main/img/bulk-pricing.gif)
 ### User Profile
 Basically shows your user info and the ability to update your information.
 This is also where FAQs are.

 ## Support
-If you appreciate my work AND would like to show further support, please consider giving me a coffee in my [ko-fi page](https://ko-fi.com/looplyph)!
+If you appreciate my work and/or would like to show further support, please consider giving me a coffee in my [ko-fi page](https://ko-fi.com/looplyph)!
+Here are my socials for those who would like to connect, collab, communicate, or just get to know each other! [socials](https://linktr.ee/looplyph).